 function custom_reorder_admin_menu($menu_ord) {

-If (!$menu_ord) return true;
+if (!$menu_ord) return true;

 return array(